stevnw/PhraseWeaver/README.md

 ### Note
-- Currently I am working on German stuff, then I will do the Chinese dataset
+- Currently I am taking a break...
 - Other language packs will be put here: https://github.com/stevnw/PhraseWeaver-Language-Packs/